vespa-engine/blog/_posts/2022-11-03-improving-product-search-with-ltr.md

 before supplements and supplements before irrelevant.

 ![Product ranking example](/assets/2022-11-03-improving-product-search-with-ltr/535_perfect.png)
-Perfect ordering of products for query `#535`.
-Note that we have converted the textual labels to numeric labels (E=4, S=3, C=2, I=1).
-If our ranking function is able to produce this ordering, we would get a perfect score for this particular query example.
+The above image shows perfect ranking of products for query `#535`.
+Note that we have converted the textual labels (esci_label) to numeric labels using E=4, S=3, C=2, I=1.
+If our ranking function is able to produce this ordering, we would get a perfect score for this query.

 ## Indexing the dataset with Vespa

 We use the following [Vespa document schema](https://docs.vespa.ai/en/schemas.html), which allows us to index all the products associated with English queries across both splits.
 We use a utility script that converts the parquet product data file to a [Vespa JSON](https://docs.vespa.ai/en/reference/document-json-format.html) formatted feed file.
 In total we index about 1.2M products in Vespa.